 For some people, it would not be Easter without hot cross buns.
-Baker Lionel Vatinet of La Farm bakery in Cary was happy to share his recipe.
+Baker Lionel Vatinet of La Farm bakery in Cary provides his recipe.

 La Farm’s Hot Cross Buns